NathanThus/Minor-Embedded-Systems/The Making Of A Controller.md

 And, when properly implemented, you can clearly see a difference between a debounced button and a non-debounced button.

 ![Two diagrams.
 The non-debounced button has multiple peaks, while the debounced button rises smoothly](/Personal/Controller%20Project/Measurements/Button%20Debounce/DebounceButtons.png)

+## The PCB - All in all, it's quite the brick wall